Frank Zander

 Frank Kurt Zander (born 4 February 1942, Berlin) is a German singer and actor.

 Life

 Zander works in Germany as singer and actor.
 Zander lives in Berlin and in Ibiza.

-A fan of the German football club Hertha BSC, Zander wrote the club's current anthem "Nur Nach Hause", to the melody of Rod Stewarts "We are Sailing".
-The song is performed by supporters as the team enters the field at every Hertha home game at the Olympiastadion in Berlin.
+A fan of the German football club Hertha BSC, Zander wrote the club's current anthem "Nur Nach Hause", to the melody of The Sutherland Brothers' "Sailing".
+The song is performed by supporters as the team enters the field at every Hertha home game in the Olympiastadion in Berlin.

-The song "Da da da" peaked at number 48 in Australia in 1982.
+His version of the Trio song "Da Da Da" peaked at number 48 in Australia in 1982.

-For many years, Zander supports charities that help the homeless.
+For many years Zander has supported charities that help the homeless.
 He has received a number of awards for this.